 — Mary Jane Mucklestone, author/teacher

-"I love my Bento Bags and I think you might, too."
+"I love my Bento Bags and I think you might, too.">I love my Bento Bags and I think you might, too."

 — Susan B. Anderson, author/teacher